 Such answers are risky, but in some cases you have nothing to lose–and then it can be your best bet to actually become one of those “strange applicants” they will chose for the study program, despite an average academic record, simply to add a much needed diversity to the classes…

 Ready to answer this one?
 I hope so!
-Do not forget to check answers to other tricky interview questions you may face while interviewing at a dental school:
+Do not forget to check answers to other tricky interview questions you may face while interviewing at a dental school, or other similar interview questions:

 - Does your academic record accurately reflect your capabilities?